LogtalkDotOrg/logtalk3/examples/threads/NOTES.md

 Currently this includes SWI-Prolog, YAP, and some XSB versions (make sure that you use the multi-threading versions of these Prolog compilers!).
 Moreover, multi-threading may be turned off by default.
 In order to run the examples, you may need to first turn on multi-threading support on the Prolog adapter files.

-Some examples try to benchmark single-threaded and multi-threaded solutions.
+Some examples try to benchmark single-threaded vs multi-threaded solutions.
 Depending on the Prolog compiler, the operating-system, and the computer used, you may need to adjust the size of the problem data in order to find the threshold where multi-threading solutions begin to outperform the